musikele/musikele.github.io/_posts/2017-02-10-hey-javascript-function-take-this.md

 ### Why the first `sayHi` returns undefined?

-because `this` is not bound!
+because `this` is not bound to the context!

 ### What is happening at the last function, `sayHiAlt` ?!

-this might seem strange, but this is ES6 at all of it's power.
-First, this is like assigning a function to a variable, like we saw in the third example of this article.
+This is ES6 at all of it's power.
+First, we are assigning a function to a variable, like we saw in the third example of this article; then, we are using another ES6 to assign the function to a property with the same name.

-Then, we are using another ES6 to assign the function to a property with the same name.
-In fact, thanks to [babel online REPL](https://babeljs.io/repl/) (a place where you can past ES6 code and see it in ES5), the previous snippet becomes this:
+Thanks to [babel online REPL](https://babeljs.io/repl/) (a place where you can past ES6 code and see it in ES5), the previous snippet becomes this:

 ```javascript
 'use strict';